Driver Killed in Columbus Commercial Vehicle Accident

 The crash occurred when an eastbound dump truck lost a tire and crossed the median into oncoming traffic

-A driver was killed in a commercial vehicle accident on Interstate 270 West near U.S. Route 62 in Columbus, Franklin County, Ohio, on Tuesday, March 10, 2026, according to the Franklin County Sheriff's Office.
+A driver was killed in a commercial vehicle accident on Interstate 270 West near U.S. Route 62 in Columbus, Ohio, on March 10, 2026, according to the Franklin County Sheriff's Office.

 The eastbound red 2005 Sterling dump truck lost a tire and veered sharply left.
 It crashed through the cable median barrier, dragging the steel cables into the opposing lanes before striking a westbound black 2017 Chevrolet Impala.